antoniogarciagiron/Pipelines-Project-Clash-Royale/README.md

 ## Data:

 - A dataset was taken from [Kaggle](https://www.kaggle.com/rodsaldanha/clash-royale-matches), containing information about the cards available in the game Clash Royale.
-The process is carried out in the file "01 Extracting csv.ipynb".
+The process can be directly executed with the python file "01_download_and_clean.py".
 - The aditional information was found from a [website](https://statsroyale.com/decks/popular?type=tournament) by means of web scraping, and was related to the most popular card combinations for tournaments in the game.
-The process is carried out in the file "02 Extracting data from the web.ipynb".
+The process is can be executed with the python file "02_get_data_from_web.py".
 - A set of functions were created following a data pipeline process, in order to clean and merge both datasets.
 Functions can be found in the "set_functions.py" file, in the src folder.
 - The data is analysed and conclusions obtained.
 The process is carried out in the file "03 Merging data and obtaining conclusions.ipynb".